Connect with others who understand.

 • Feeling anxious, sad, or down

-• Having a low mood and low self-esteem
+• Having a low or depressed mood and low self-esteem

 • Speaking slowly